Computing isogenies from modular equations in genus two: Moduli spaces and the deformation map

-\begin{proof} The automorphisms of~$x$ in $\AAgl$ are exactly the automorphisms of~$A$ stabilizing~$K$.
-In particular~$\PPHI_{\ell,1}$ induces a monomorphism of the automorphism groups, so is representable; it is stabilizer preserving if and only if all automorphisms of~$A$ stabilize~$K$.
+\begin{proof} Let~$x$ be a point of~$\AAgl$ corresponding to a pair~$(A,K)$ in the moduli interpretation.
+The automorphisms of~$x$ in $\AAgl$ are exactly the automorphisms of~$A$ stabilizing~$K$.
+In particular~$\PPHI_{\ell,1}$ is representable, and it is stabilizer-preserving at~$x$ if and only if all automorphisms of~$A$ stabilize~$K$.
+The map~$\PPHI_{\ell,1}$ is finite étale by construction of~$\AAgl$.